-Dr Nagamani Bora is the Lead and Director for Biotechnology Degree Programmes.
+Dr Nagamani Bora is Associate Professor and Director for Biotechnology Degree Programmes.
 Prior to this she worked as a Senior Lecturer in Microbial Technology at De Montfort University, as a Senior Research Fellow at Aston University on EPSRC funded project between industry and academia, as a Senior Scientist at Avecia Biotechnology developing therapeutic proteins and as a Research Associate at Newcastle University understanding the diversity and dynamics of starter cultures on European smear ripened cheeses.
 She graduated with a Genetics and Biochemistry degree from India and continued to specialize in Industrial Biotechnology in her MSc and PhD (2000-2005) from University of Newcastle, UK.

 In her current role she looks at all aspects of student experience from access, retention, progression and attainment.

 She has varied experience of working, in both industry and academia.
 Her research expertise is in Microbial Biotechnology working with industrially significant micro-organisms that produce novel bioactive compounds, enzymes and therapeutic proteins.
 She has extensive experience in curriculum design and development, embedding employability and personal development skills with specific expertise in transformative pedagogy and innovative learning strategies.

 She also brings to board her expertise in developing International Teaching Partnerships and collaborations with various Universities across the globe.